-Many companies use Virtual Public Networks (VPNs) to connect between their remote resources and their local networks.
+Many companies use Virtual Private Networks (VPNs) to connect between their remote resources and their local networks.
 However, many of these VPN solutions have three significant issues.

 First, VPNs can be difficult to set up, secure and maintain.
 With any misconfiguration or mistake, the entire network may be exposed to attack.

 Second, VPNs do not scale well and can become congested.
 These problems become particularly bad if remote users are using the VPN only to reach back out for heavy-bandwidth cloud resources such as Zoom calls or large file downloads.

 Lastly, the modern IT environment has many cloud-based resources that reside outside of the network that do not require users to use VPN to access them.
 Users might decide to bypass the hassle of VPNs and access those cloud resources directly without any additional security protection.

 Cloud-based VPN and Secure Access Service Edge (SASE) solutions such as the one offered by NordLayer provide VPN quality protection for users to access both cloud-based and local-based protection.
 It also offers business-friendly options for security and compliance.
 NordLayer is positioned as something of a zero trust solution bridging VPNs with the fine-grained access required for zero trust security.